Table of Contents

 Depending on the lender you apply with, you may need to submit a business plan as part of your application.
 A strong business plan can highlight your business acumen and could help you demonstrate how the equipment purchase will help grow the company.

 A business plan contains several elements, including an overview of the company and structure, market analysis, operations, and financial projections.
-Provide in-depth data to show the lender that there’s a market need for your product or services and that you’re successfully managing both operations and business cash flow.
+It can provide in-depth data to show the lender that there’s a market need for your product or services and that you’re successfully managing both operations and business cash flow.
 You could also include a section outlining your funding request, especially if you’re applying with a traditional bank or lender.

 6. Get Your Company Financials in Order

 No matter what type of lender you apply with, you’ll most likely need to submit your company financials.
-You may also need to provide some documentation on your personal finances, as well.
+You may also need to provide some documentation of your personal finances, as well.
 Consider pulling together the company’s recent tax returns, plus bank statements from the last several months.

 Your application for business equipment financing with bad credit may be strengthened if you are able to demonstrate a strong cash flow.
-It can help show lenders that your company has the money to make the required monthly payments, even if your credit history either isn’t established or has some blemishes from the past.
+This can help show lenders that your company has the money to make the required monthly payments, even if your credit history either isn’t established yet or has some blemishes from the past.

 7. Use a Cosigner

-Adding a cosigner to your equipment financing application may also help you qualify for a loan.
+Adding a cosigner to your bad-credit equipment financing application may also help you qualify for a loan.
 Generally, a cosigner is someone who has a strong credit score and stable income.
 Applicants with lower credit scores may have a better chance of being approved for equipment financing when applying with a cosigner and may even qualify for more competitive loan terms, such as a lower interest rate.

 The downside, of course, is that the cosigner has equal responsibility for the equipment loan as you do.
 If you are late on payments or end up defaulting, that negative activity will impact your cosigner as well.